lazorfuzz/liowebrtc/README.md

 `resumeVideo()` - resumes the video stream to your peers (resumes sending video in the WebRTC video channel)

 `sendDirectlyToAll(messageType, payload, channel)` - sends a message to all peers in the room via a data channel (same as `shout`, except you can specify your own data channel.
-Use this if you need to set up a new data channel, like a dedicated file-sharing channel, etc.)
+Use this if you need to set up a new data channel, e.g. a dedicated file-sharing channel, etc.)
 - `string channel` - (optional) the name of the data channel.
 If it doesn't exist, it will be created.

 `setVolumeForAll(volume)` - set the volume level for all peers